hl7ch/ch-ems/input/pagecontent/index.md

 The CH EMS implementation guide describes the FHIR representation of the defined [**Emergency Medical Service protocol**](document.html).
 This implementation guide is dependent on [CH Core](http://fhir.ch/ig/ch-core/index.html) and [CH Term](http://fhir.ch/ig/ch-term/index.html), which describe the Swiss specific context, especially related to the Swiss electronic patient record (EPR).

 #### Swiss context
 The [CH EMS profiles](profiles.html) are based on the CH Core basic profiles.
-Thus, the examples of the EMS protocols ([Einsatzprotokolle 1, 1b, 2, 2b](StructureDefinition-ch-ems-document-examples.html)) are valid in the Swiss context.
+Thus, the [examples of the EMS protocols](document.html#document-examples) are valid in the Swiss context.
 In order to verify the correctness, the documents can be validated against the [CH EMS Document Profile](StructureDefinition-ch-ems-document.html).
 (The requirements of the [CH Core Document Profile](http://fhir.ch/ig/ch-core/StructureDefinition-ch-core-document.html) are thus also fulfilled and checked).

 *Validation: see [README CH EMS](https://github.com/hl7ch/ch-ems)*